Babbel vs Rosetta Stone: Which Is Better?

 Without a doubt, the best way to learn a language is to surround yourself with people who speak it.
 If you’re in a city where no one speaks English, you’ll have to learn how to communicate a lot faster since you won’t be able to default to your native language once things get tough.

-You’ll be able to go at your own pace, learning about topics that are important to you while your personal tutor adds important grammar and vocabulary so you don’t miss a beat.
+With Homeschool Spanish Academy, you go at your own pace and learn about topics that are important to you, while your personal tutor weaves essential grammar and vocabulary into your lessons.
 This eliminates the issues that are common with standardized programs; a significant amount of students either fall behind or are way ahead of the learning curve of pre-planned language programs.

 With a highly selective hiring process, the HSA team is full of quality teachers.
 They must have teaching experience and certification to teach Spanish as a second language.
 English proficiency and the ability to speak understandable English is a must, as well!